 The following are some of the known symptoms of alcohol withdrawal:

-In some instances, a person may experience delirium tremens, a severe form of alcohol withdrawal.
-The following are some of the more common symptoms associated with delirium tremens:
+- Delirium Tremens: In some instances, a person may experience delirium tremens, a severe form of alcohol withdrawal.
+The following are some of the more common symptoms associated with delirium tremens: significant confusion, fever, hallucinations, agitation, and seizures

-In addition to having an understanding that the foregoing symptoms may emerge during alcohol withdrawal, it is critical to know that this process can be fatal.
+In addition to the symptoms previously mentioned that may emerge during alcohol withdrawal, it is critical to know that this process can be fatal.
 It is well observed within the medical community that alcohol withdrawal can lead to loss of life.
 Stated simply, when a person with a pattern of alcohol abuse suddenly stops drinking, shock registers in the body in ways that can be dangerous.

 It is truly never known how a person will react during alcohol withdrawal.
 For instance, a person can slip into a coma and not recover.
 For this reason, there is a general advisement in the medical community against quitting alcohol cold turkey.
 The recommendation is that a person withdraw from alcohol during medical detox, which occurs under the supervision of a doctor in a qualified rehab facility or other clinical setting.